Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Introduction

 \subsection{The combinatorics of unconditional equivalence}

-In Section~\ref{sec:uncond-depend}, we provide a framework for representing the marginal independence structure of a DAG using an undirected graph called the \emph{unconditional dependence graph}.
-This representation was previously studied in \citep{textor2015learning, pgm22, wienobst2020recovering}, in which characterizations of DAGs admitting the same marginal independence structure were derived.
-In Theorem~\ref{thrm:alt-defs}, we expand this theory by providing four characterizations of the unconditional dependence graph of a DAG.
-In analogy to Markov equivalence, we call the set of all DAGs that have the same unconditional dependence graph an \emph{unconditional equivalence class} (UEC).
-The unconditional dependence graph of a given UEC is then a graphical representation of this class, which we call a \emph{UEC-representative}.
+In Section~\ref{sec:uncond-depend}, we provide a framework for representing the marginal independence structure of a DAG using an (undirected) \emph{unconditional dependence graph} (UDG).
+UDGs were previously studied in \citep{textor2015learning, pgm22, wienobst2020recovering}, in which characterizations of DAGs admitting the same marginal independence structure were derived.
+In Theorem~\ref{thrm:alt-defs}, we add to this theory by providing four characterizations of the UDG of a DAG.
+We call the set of all DAGs that have the same UDG an \emph{unconditional equivalence class} (UEC).
+A UDG is thus a representation of a UEC, which we call a \emph{UEC-representative}.

 Not all undirected graphs are UEC-representatives, but those that are possess several useful combinatorial properties.
 In Theorem~\ref{thrm:alpha-equals-delta} we show that UEC-representatives are exactly the undirected graphs whose independence number and intersection number are equal.
 We further observe that UEC-representatives possess a unique minimum edge clique cover that can be identified from any maximum independent set of nodes in the graph.
 As a corollary, we show the generally NP-Hard problems of computing the independence and intersection numbers (as well as the associated maximum independent sets and minimum edge clique covers) are solvable in polynomial time for UEC-representatives.

-This section is self contained and readable by anyone interested in the combinatorics of graphs representing the marginal independence structure of DAG models or graphs for which the aforementioned NP-hard problems are polynomial-time solvable.
-It includes all definitions relevant to understanding the derived results.
+This section is self-contained and accessible given a background in graph theory.